 JAMB UTME subject combination (requirements) for Islamic/Sharia Law

-Prepare yourself well so you can score above 200 in JAMB UTME to be on a safe side (Just an advice) because anything short of this score may deny you Admission/Post UTME.
+Prepare yourself well so you can score above 200 in JAMB UTME to be on a safe side (Just a piece of advice) because anything short of this score may deny you Admission/Post UTME.
 Of course, if you have a score below 180, you can consider College of Education or Polytechnic…

 Please note – JAMB is not the only option for admission.
 If you’re having troubles JAMB UTME maybe it’s time you pass through IJBM, JUBEB, ND or Predegree.
-JAMB UTME subject combination (subject to write in jamb) to study Islamic/Sharia Law are Arabic or Islamic Studies
+JAMB UTME subject combinations (subjects to write in jamb) to study Islamic/Sharia Law are Arabic or Islamic Studies

 Direct Entry requirement (required A-level result) to study Islamic/Sharia Law